davekaufman/hello-world-example/README.md

 You are expected to be able to determine the former yourself (if you so-chose to create the route53 hosted zone), whereas the latter can be located in the terraform `output` as `lb_dns`

 ## deploy / update container
-after successfully applying the terraform in the previous section,
+after successfully applying the terraform in the previous section, and with appropriate AWS credentials still available in your shell,

 1. cd to the `src` directory
 2. Edit the `Dockerfile` in this directory and update the `MAINTAINER` line near the top.
-3. run `deploy.sh` found in that directory to see detailed usage information.
+3. in the same directory, run `deploy.sh -h` to see detailed usage information.
 4. Follow the usage information to build and deploy an updated container to ECR.